CorbeauBlanc/PDL2/README.md

 Everything you'll need will be contained in "build/PDL2-#.#.#", include it in your code with `use` like any other pony package.

 (currently no docs or wiki cuz I don't have time to do them so you'll have to look at the sources from here, sry.
 The primitive is named `SDL` and is declared in "SDL.pony")

+## Additional notes
+Please keep in mind that this is my very first project in ponylang, so things might not be very well done.
+They should improve over time though as I learn more about the language.
+This is just a way to have a basic interface to work with and make the learning easier.